bbauska/JS-Programs/README.md

 ?&gt;
 </pre>
 <p>This example demonstrates a form submission using AJAX.
 When the form is submitted, the data is sent
-asynchronously to a server - side PHP script for processing .
+asynchronously to a server - side PHP script for processing.
 The response from the server is displayed on the webpage without refreshing the entire page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>AJAX Example 5 : Fetching JSON Data</h4>